luqmanafiq/student-quiz/README.md

 ## Detailed Explanation of the CSC1035 Project
-How to Explain the Project to an Interviewer
 Start with this overview to set the stage.

 "For my university's CSC1035 module, I participated in a team project to build a command-line quiz management system for Newcastle University College.
 The goal was to provide a functional back-end system that a head teacher could use to help students with exam revision.
 The project's requirements were quite specific, which gave us a great opportunity to apply core software engineering principles."

 # Key Discussion Points
-Now, dive into the specifics, linking your contributions directly to the client's requirements and the technical learning outcomes.

 1. Database Integration and Hibernate
 "A core requirement was to use a database to persist all the quiz questions and results.
 My team and I used Hibernate to follow the CRUD (Create, Read, Update, Delete) pattern for manipulating the database.
 This was a critical choice because it allowed us to work with Java objects, like Question and Quiz objects, without having to write complex SQL statements for every operation.
 This is much more maintainable and robust."